 The master bedroom and master bath are downstairs and two other bedrooms are upstairs with a second bath in between them.
 The Great Room has a sofa sleeper for additional sleeping.
 The spacious master bath has Jacuzzi tub/shower, chestnut vanity and sink and washer and dryer.
 Other amenities include cable TV and wireless internet.
 We provide food for your first morning’s breakfast.
 The lodge is furnished with all antiques and some hand crafted reproductions made from our reclaimed barn woods.

 This area of the river provides just superb smooth water kayaking and boating.
 The river winds down through remote forested areas and farm lands and there are literally miles of secluded boating and/or fishing.
 The banks of the Oswegatchie are lined with wild flowers, ferns, rock cliffs and many pine stands along the way, and of course a lot of wildlife.
-If hiking is your forte, we have miles of easy to moderate groomed hiking trails through the 85-acre farm that is used only by you and our guests at our other lodge in the original farmhouse of the property, separated from the Cliff House by ¼ mile of forest and pasture.
+If hiking is your forte, we have miles of easy to moderate groomed hiking trails through the 85-acre farm that is used only by you.

 You will probably see an Amish buggy ride in the area from time to time, as we are located on the edge of a large Old order Amish community.
 We have made arrangements with several of our Amish friends to provide buggy rides through the Amish community for our guests.